bquast/bquast.github.io/_posts/2022-06-24-attention-on-CRAN.md

 <https://github.com/bquast/attention/issues>

-The code is based to a large extend on last week's post [Self-Attention from Scratch in R](/attention-in-R).
+The code is based to a large extent on last week's post: [Self-Attention from Scratch in R](/attention-in-R).